cp-psource/upfront/docs/tutorial-tweaking.md

 Styling the navigation to match our theme design.
 In the previous post in this series ([UpFront-Laying Out Your Site with Elements](https://cp-psource.github.io/upfront/tutorial-elements.html)), we changed the appearance of the navigation in the header to a vertical layout, but didn’t go further into customizing it.

-I have created a new style for my navigation called <pre>parrot-main-nav</pre> and added the following CSS to match my design:
+I have created a new style for my navigation called `parrot-main-nav`and added the following CSS to match my design:

 <pre>
 .upfront-navigation {